-Catrisktools is maintained by the Insurance Development Forum (IDF) Risk Modelling and Mapping Group (RMMG).
+Catrisktools is maintained by the Insurance Development Forum (IDF) Risk Modelling Steering Group (RMSG).
 The RMMG is an expert working group of the IDF, comprising members from the insurance, development, and scientific research sectors dedicated to improving global understanding and quantification of disaster risk to support and enable decisions on its mitigation, adaptation and transfer.
 The directory is hosted in partnership with Oasis Hub Ltd.

 Members of the global risk modelling community are encouraged to upload information about their tools to this directory using the upload form.
 The benefits of hosting information include:

 - Tool providers achieve greater visibility of listed software

 - Potential users are directed to providers’ websites to access tools

 - Risk community benefits from an improved overview of available risk tools – aiding resource allocation and access to more views of risk.